-Beef, pork, chicken and duck livers are the only ones I have personally eaten and if I have to choose which has the best flavor and mouthfeel, I wouldn't be able to.
-They may all be liver but they don't hit the taste buds and the palate in quite the same way.
-Beef liver is very rich, pork liver is more textured, chicken liver is creamy and duck liver is what I'd consider the funkiest.
+Beef, pork, chicken, and duck livers may all be liver but they don't hit the taste buds and the palate in quite the same way.
+Beef liver is very rich, pork liver is more textured, chicken liver is creamy, and duck liver is considered the "funkiest."

 07 of 09

 Many say that the best kare-kare (a Filipino beef and vegetable stew in peanut sauce) is cooked with oxtail.
-I find that to be only partially true.
-Ox tail kare-kare is the best but only when the oxtail is cooked with the skin.
+Oxtail kare-kare is the best but only when the oxtail is cooked with the skin.
 Simmered for long hours, the oxtail skin turns gelatinous and creates a broth that is both rich and dense.
 The tendons interspersed with the dark meat gives the meat a slightly sticky texture that one has to experience to understand.

 08 of 09